cookies-xor-cream/HugoTest/content/posts/poetry/wip/ironic_how_its_hard_to_stay_upbeat_with_two_on_the_floor.md

 ---
 tags: ['New']
-title: 'Ironic How It's Hard To Stay Upbeat With Two On The Floor'
+title: "Ironic How It's Hard To Stay Upbeat With Two On The Floor"
 date: 2024-02-26
 ---